Keeping the Winter Blues at Bay — Let’s Have Fun!

-If you would like to purchase a membership to gain free access to this event as well as all other events and meetings held by the Horticultural Society, it costs $20 for individuals or $30 for a family.
+If you would like to purchase a membership to gain free access to all of the events and meetings held by the Horticultural Society, it costs $20 for individuals or $30 for a family.

-For more information about the Comox Valley Horticultural Society and other upcoming events check out there website: https://comoxvalleyhortsociety.ca/
+For more information about the Comox Valley Horticultural Society and their upcoming events check out their website: https://comoxvalleyhortsociety.ca/

 Learn American Sign Language (Cost – Varied, see below)

 American Sign Language (ASL) is a huge part of the deaf and hard of hearing community.

 Learn to speak the language with the 3 level learning program from StartASL.